adrianghub/java-book/src/pages/collection-interface-2/index.md

 However, if we would like to add an element at the position marked with index zero (i.e. at the beginning of the internal collection table) or somewhere in the middle of the collection, then the execution of adding the object will be much longer, because this operation will consist in creating a new array, filling in the element with index zero, and then copying the entire existing table.

-The add (Object o) method, apart from the form presented earlier, also has a second form - a two-parameter add (int index, Object o).
+The `add (Object o)` method, apart from the form presented earlier, also has a second form - a two-parameter `add (int index, Object o)`.
 In the first parameter, we can specify the index number on which the object in the collection should be placed.
 For example, it might look like this:

 ```java
 library.add(0, "Metro 2020");
 ```

-Following this instruction, the "Metro 2020" object will be added to the collection at the very beginning of the collection (at the position with index 0).
+Following this instruction, the __"Metro 2020"__ object will be added to the collection at the very beginning of the collection (at the position with index 0).

 ## Summarize ArrayList

-When is it worth using an ArrayList collection?
+When is it worth using an `ArrayList` collection?
 It is definitely the most convenient for small data sets.
-It is also very simple - it works practically like the boards you already know.
+It is also very simple - it works practically like the arrays you already know.

 However, it is not recommended when you want to insert or remove items from the middle or the beginning of a large collection, as these operations will take a long time.
-In this situation, a LinkedList list collection will be better suited.
+In this situation, a `LinkedList` list collection will be better suited.